We believe that normalising conversations around mental health leads to better care.

 Rohini, High School Teacher

-Vannakam, I am a high school chemistry teacher with experience spanning over 21 years with the Department of Education.
-I also engage with the school community in my role as an anti-racism coordinator and a well-being advisor.
+Vanakkam, I am a high school chemistry teacher with over 21 years of experience in the Department of Education.
+I also serve as an anti-racism coordinator and well-being advisor, supporting students and the school community.

 Father Jegasothy